keystonejs/keystone/.changeset/twenty-baboons-cheat.md

 '@keystonejs/website': patch
 ---

-Added the documentation for the keystone-create-app CLI arguments (#2276)
+Added documentation for the `keystone-create-app` CLI arguments.